 26 - the number of years of experience Captain Smith had gained in traveling the North Atlantic at the time he captained the Titanic.

 Above: The Titanic Captain Edward John Smith, depicted saving a child from the water, from a postcard published in 1912.
-This version of events is just one of many accounts from survivors.
-Others reported seeing him inside the wheelhouse of the bridge as it sank, whilst others claim to have seen Smith commit suicide using a pistol.
-No reliable account exists.
+This version of events is just one of many accounts from survivors (see 'Did the captain of the Titanic die?' above).

 £200 - the annual bonus available to Captain Smith 'if no ship under his command was involved in an incident'.

 £16,000 - the approximate value of the bonus in current money [?].

 "Well boys, do your best for the women and children, and look out for yourselves.
 The possible last words of Captain Smith, Commander of Titanic, as witnessed by Ship Steward Brown

 15 April 1912 - the date of Captain Smith's death (he died when the ship sank).

 62 - Smith's age at the time of his death.
 Some believe he intended to retire after completing Titanic's return trip, although the White Star Line had plans for Smith to command Gigantic on her maiden voyage.

 13 January 1887 - the date of Smith's marriage to Sarah Eleanor Pennington, a farmer's daughter from Winwick in Cheshire, at St Oswald's Church in the village.

 02 April 1898 - the date their daughter was born, Helen Melville Smith (Helen was born in Waterloo, Liverpool although the Smiths were then living in Southampton).
 Helen was the couples' only child.